Week of

 Broccoli

-A member of the cabbage family, and a close relative of cauliflower,
+A member of the cabbage family, and a close relative

-broccoli is available throughout the year.
+of cauliflower, broccoli is available throughout

 California

-is the heaviest producer, although other States also produce large
+is the heaviest producer, although other States

-amounts of broccoli.
+also produce large amounts of broccoli.

 Look

-for: A firm, compact cluster of small flower buds, with none
+for: A firm, compact cluster of small flower

-opened enough to show the bright-yellow flower.
-Bud clusters should
+buds, with none opened enough to show the bright-yellow

-be dark green or sage green -- or even green with a decidedly
+green -- or even green with a decidedly purplish

-purplish cast.
+cast.
 Stems should not be too thick or too tough.

 Avoid:

-Broccoli with spread bud clusters, enlarged or open buds, yellowish-green
+Broccoli with spread bud clusters, enlarged or

-color, or wilted condition, which are all signs of overmaturity.
+which are all signs of overmaturity.
+Also avoid

-Also avoid broccoli with soft, slippery, water-soaked spots on
+broccoli with soft, slippery, water-soaked spots

-the bud cluster.
+on the bud cluster.
 These are signs of decay.

 Brussels